What is in this leaflet

 What is Technescan HDP

 Technescan HDP comes as a kit.
-A 6 mL vial containing the oxidronate sodium and stannous chloride is to be reconstituted with additive-free sodium pertechnetate (99mTc).
+A vial containing the sodium oxidronate and stannous chloride is to be reconstituted with additive-free sodium pertechnetate (99mTc).
 The kits are packaged as a 5 vial multi-dose kit.

 What Technescan HDP is used for